Roald Dahl's dark 'Dirty Beasts' set to music for children

 Luke Kelly, Dahl's grandson who helps direct his estate and who was in London on Friday for the festival launch, said the late Welsh-born author and onetime fighter pilot had a knack for writing works that lend themselves to adaptations.

-"The characters are so boiled down and the humor is so present I think it does translate to many mediums, whether it's musical, films or operas," Kelly, 27, told Reuters.
+"The characters are so boiled down and the humour is so present I think it does translate to many mediums, whether it's musical, films or operas," Kelly, 27, told Reuters.

 Wallfisch, whose enthusiasm for the Dahl project bubbles down the telephone line, would seem to be an ideal choice for setting his off-beat, dark-hued poems to music.